What You Need to Know About Selling a House in California

 Pricing to sell quickly and still get the best possible proceeds

-Real estate comparable listings (real estate comps) compare the prices on homes similar to yours.
-It’s also a critical step in selling your home.
+Aside from staging, comparing prices of homes similar to yours, also known as “comps,” is a critical step in selling your home.
 If you mess up the listing price, you might struggle to sell your California home.

 “The number one thing to help sell your home faster is pricing,” Sandoval says.
 An experienced real estate agent can help you price your home through a comparative market analysis or CMA.